The Fifth Season (novel): Syenite

 Syenite awakens much later on a populated island off the coast, having been rescued along with Alabaster by a Stone Eater called Antimony.
 The island's leader is Innon, a very rare example of an untrained orogene living openly in society.
 She and Alabaster are accepted there, and both eventually enter into a loving polyamorous relationship with Innon.
 Syenite conceives a child with Alabaster, and raises him in peace on the island for a few years.

-However, they are eventually discovered by the Fulcrum, who sends multiple ships with Guardians to retrieve them.
+However, when Syenite quells the volcano formed due to her destruction with the Obelisk out of guilt, they are discovered by the Fulcrum, who sends multiple ships with Guardians to retrieve them.
 Alabaster is abducted by Stone Eaters before he can mount a successful defense.
 Innon is killed in front of Syenite by one of the Guardians, and Schaffa approaches to take her child from her.
 She smothers her child rather than allow it to suffer in the Fulcrum or be lobotomized for the node stations.
-In her grief and anger, she draws power from a nearby obelisk, destroying the ship and killing most of the Guardians present as well as many fleeing islanders.
+In her grief and anger, she connects with a nearby obelisk, destroying the ship and killing most of the Guardians present as well as many fleeing islanders.

 Essun

 Reaching Castrima, Essun realizes that an old acquaintance has been waiting for her: Alabaster.
-Here it is revealed that Damaya, Syenite, and Essun are all the same woman at different points in her life; Syenite (the older Damaya) and Alabaster survived the attack on the island, and she went into hiding as Essun to try to start a new life while Alabaster has been living in enforced isolation amongst the Stone Eaters.
-Essun realizes that it was Alabaster who cracked the continent in half, triggering the present Fifth Season and likely dooming civilization in the process.
+Here it is revealed that Damaya, Syenite, and Essun are all the same woman at different points in her life (and also that Tonkee was the young girl who sneaked into the Fulcrum).
+Syenite (the older Damaya) and Alabaster survived the attack on the island, and she went into hiding as Essun to try to start a new life, while Alabaster has been living in enforced isolation amongst the Stone Eaters.
+Essun realizes that it was Alabaster who cracked the continent in half, triggering the present unparalleled Fifth Season.
 He states that it was necessary to accomplish his plan to finally end the Fifth Seasons, and concludes with: "Have you ever heard of something called a moon?"